isomerpages/moe-mi/_a-level-results-release/A Level Results Release Admin.md

 <h5>Collection of Examination Results </h5>

-3.&nbsp;&nbsp;&nbsp;&nbsp; Please arrive in school by 2.00pm if you are collecting your result slips and certificates in person.
-Your parents/guardians may accompany you to school if they wish to.
+3.&nbsp;&nbsp;&nbsp;&nbsp; <strong>Please arrive in school by 2.00pm if you are collecting your result slips and certificates in person.</strong> Your parents/guardians may accompany you to school if they wish to.

 4.&nbsp;&nbsp;&nbsp;&nbsp; If you are unwell, you should exercise social responsibility and access your results online.